apache/skywalking/docs/en/setup/backend/backend-fetcher.md

 ## Kafka Fetcher

-Kafka Fetcher will pull message from Kafka Broker(s) what is the Agent delivered(Currently, we only support Java Agent.)
-They include JVM Metrics data, Tracing Segment, and Service/Instance properties.
-Of course, we can also consume and process these data in other applications.
-Kafka Fetcher can work with GRPC Receiver at same time.
-It contains JVM-Receiver, Trace-Receiver etc.
+Kafka Fetcher pulls messages from Kafka Broker(s) what is the Agent delivered.
+Check the agent documentation about the details.
+Typically JTracing Segment, Service/Instance properties, and VM Metrics data are supported.
+Kafka Fetcher can work with gRPC/HTTP Receivers at the same time for adopting different transport protocols.

 Kafka Fetcher is disabled in default, and we configure as following to enable.